 One tray oven meals – one tray oven dinners involve minimal prep and the oven does all the work while you can be getting on with other things.
 Try chicken breasts/thighs or cod baked in the oven with olive oil, seasoning, some herbs and Mediterranean veg e.g. onion, peppers, courgette, cherry tomatoes, asparagus, aubergine, and baby potatoes quartered.

-If you’d like more tips on healthy eating, meal planning, weight management, recipes etc. then why not consider one of my ONLINE PROGRAMS which you can start anytime anywhere OR sign up to my NUTRITION & WEIGHT MANAGEMENT EVENING COURSE in Dublin, starts Sept.
-10th 2019, see poster below.
+If you’d like more tips on healthy eating, meal planning, weight management & recipes then consider one of my ONLINE PROGRAMS which you can start anytime anywhere OR sign up to my NUTRITION & WEIGHT MANAGEMENT EVENING COURSE in Dublin, starts Sept.
+17th 2019, see poster & testimonials below.

 Email firstname.lastname@example.org to book your place! €50 booking deposit required to secure your place.